Who We Are

 We practice Community Conservation:

 We are members of the national organization of land conservation organizations, the Land Trust Alliance (LTA), and we are working toward accreditation.
-According to the LTA, Community Conservation is an approach to land conservation that includes more people.
-Begins by listening to many different voices in the community — then responding.
-Uses the strengths of the land trust to meet needs expressed by people in the community.
+According to the LTA, Community Conservation is an approach to land conservation that includes more people and begins by listening to many different voices in the community — then responding.
+Community Conservation uses the strengths of the land trust to meet needs expressed by people in the community.

 We encourage Equitable Development: